 Stay hydrated-and don’t skip breakfast

 It’s critical to drink plenty of water both before and during your session.
 Hydrated skin will look fresh, and staying hydrated will help keep your energy up throughout the shoot.
-And even if you have a case of nerves about stepping in front of the camera, be sure to eat breakfast before your session.
+And even if you have a case of nerves about stepping in front of the camera, be sure to eat before your session.

 Decide who to bring with you